-Tristan Angieri is a writer and multidisciplinary artist.
+Tristan Angieri is a writer and transdisciplinary artist.
 You might know them as the writer and director of Integrate.Me, or one of the authors featured in Queering Psychedelics: From Oppression to Liberation in Psychedelic Medicine.

 Tristan’s research explores the intersections of design, religious studies, and altered states.